 Quality of images

-The navigation is outstanding – I think the idea to double the buttons for forward/backward page was a brilliant one.
+The navigation is outstanding - I think the idea to place the buttons for forward/backward page on both sides of the display was a brilliant one.
 The ability to skip chapters and to easily navigate the table of contents is fairly handy as well.
 Unfortunately not all mobi books are created with an useful table of contents, but this is not a problem of the Kindle itself.

 Amazon Kindle store

 It’s so easy to find and buy the books you want.
 You have the option to buy something from the website and it will be automatically sent to your Kindle or you can find and buy books from the Kindle itself if you’re connected to the Internet.

 The Amazon Kindle store is always at hand.
 Admitted I rarely use it, but it’s nice to have it.

 The cover is made of leather and makes the Kindle appearance quite similar to that of a real book.
 It also features LED light powered by the Kindle itself with which you can easily read even in the darkest places.
 Unfortunately it’s very expensive - it costs half as much as the Kindle…

 Looks like a real book, immune to sunlight, great contrast.

 You can organise your books into collections on various criteria.